flutterfx/flutterfx_widgets/README.md

 # FlutterFX: A collection of beautiful animated effects build with Flutter

-55 Flutter animation examples with Flutter.
+Multiple Flutter aniamted effects examples with Flutter.

 Each one a building block.